ecodiv/ZIM-templates/Ecodiv-responsive/README.md

 * Image resize to fit within screen (only works when navigation menu on top)
 * By default an header image is placed on top of each page (you may want to change the default picture or remove this option in the template)

-For example websits, see http://ecodiv.earth and http://vegetationmap4africa.org,
+For an example, see http://vegetationmap4africa.org,

 ### Acknowledgement
 The initial version of this template was based on the [Eight-Five-Zero](https://github.com/jrm4/Eight-Five-Zero) template for Zim.